threedi/tema-demo/example-case-study/case-study.md

 What was previously an arched bridge might be turned into practically a dam due to tree branches and especially campers from the camping site blocking the arches.
 This can be detected with drones **and fed back into 3Di**.

-Such a "dam" instead of a bridge will of course rapidly increase the downstream water levels.
+Such a "dam" instead of a bridge will of course rapidly increase the upstream water levels.
 Timely warnings might be handy.

 ## 6: reality